Gar W. 'Doc' Ko NE8S|

 As of April 9, 2005 - Doc has re-entered into the extreme precise world of measuring time, frequency, and phase with nuclear (atomic) pico and femto stabilities.
-He currently has twelve (11) Cesium Beam Primary Time and Frequency Reference Standards (HP 5061A/B with High Performance CBT's several HP 5062C's, an FTS 4060, and the latest HP 5071A) also a Rubidium Vapor Secondary Time and Frequency Reference Standard (HP 5065A).
-His 12 or Teragram of true Atomic Time and Frequency Standards are now directly phase-locked with USNO and NIST via the GPS Constellation and WWVB (All of the U.S. National Atomic Time and Frequency Standards).
+He currently has eleven (11) Cesium Beam Primary Time and Frequency Reference Standards (which include several HP5061A's with High Performance CBT's, a HP5061B, three HP5062C's, an FTS4060, and an HP5071A).
+He also maintains a Rubidium Vapor Secondary Time and Frequency Reference Standard (HP5065A).
+His 12 or Teragram Array of true Atomic Time and Frequency Standards are now collectively and directly phase-locked with USNO and NIST via the GPS Constellation and WWVB (which are all referenced to the full array of U.S. National Atomic Time and Frequency Primary Standards).

 He has now rebuilt his laboratory and observatory (Bio-Nucleonics under the umbrella of the FCCorp) to disseminate this Time, Frequency, and Phase service to industry, science and technology.
 He is professionally providing his services in Analytical, Investigative, and Forensic Electromagnetics to include EMC, RFI, EMI, EMP, EMR, ECM, ECCM, and Power Frequency Harmonics utilizing his FCC-type Mobile Measurement Laboratory (MML).
 In addition, Doc, researches and investigates the Biological and Psychophysiological Effects of Electric and Magnetic Fields of Extremely Low Frequency (ELF) as well as all electromagnetic fields both ionizing and non-ionizing radiation.
 In his laboratory, his full spectrum analysis capabilities range from 0.000064 Hz (ELF) to 220 GHz (millimeter wave).
 He tracks, measures, and analyzes planewave (transverse electromagnetic waves), single-axis electric fields (E-fields), single-axis magnetic fields (H-fields), and three-axis magnetic flux density fields (B-fields) to MIL-STDs 285 and 461 as well as IEEE-STD 299 (1997).